epsilon537/boxlambda/docs/sw_comp_irqs.md

   jal x0, _exc_handler
 ```

 As you can see, the weak bindings jump to `_exc_handler`, and the default `_exc_handler` jumps to itself.
-The idea is that these default weak bindings never get invoked and that they get overruled with actual interrupt service routine implementations in higher layer code.
+The idea is that these default weak bindings never get invoked and that they are replaced with actual interrupt service routine implementations in higher-layer code.
 I put the C language declarations of the interrupt service routines in [interrupts.h](https://github.com/epsilon537/boxlambda/blob/master/sw/components/interrupts/interrupts.h):

 ```
 void __attribute__((naked)) _vera_irq_handler(void);